DhananjayGoyalGL/DevelopersEnvironment/README.md

-DE (Developer's Environment) -a platform created using React-JS which provides development courses to students.
+DE (Developer's Environment) is a platform created using React-JS which provides development courses to students.